 Stay Home, Save Lives

-To the greatest extent possible, individuals must stay at home or at their place of residence.
+To the greatest extent possible, individuals should stay at home or at their place of residence.

 When you need to leave your home or residence, maintain a physical distance of at least six feet from any person who is not a member of your immediate household.

 You may go outside for recreational activities such as walking, hiking and cycling.
-You must limit those activities to non-contact.
-As always, you must maintain six feet or more between people outside of your household.
+Limit those activities to non-contact and maintain six feet or more between people outside of your household.

-- The order prohibits these businesses from operating until further notice: Amusement parks; aquariums; arcades; art galleries; barber shops and hair salons; bowling alleys; cosmetic stores; dance studios; esthetician practices; fraternal organization facilities; furniture stores; gyms and fitness studios; hookah bars; indoor and outdoor malls; indoor party places; jewelry shops and boutiques; medical spas, facial spas, day spas, and non-medical massage therapy services; museums; nail and tanning salons; non-tribal card rooms; skating rinks; senior activity centers; ski resorts; social and private clubs; tattoo/piercing parlors; tennis clubs; theaters; yoga studios; and youth clubs.
+Amusement parks; aquariums; arcades; barber shops and hair salons; bowling alleys; cosmetic stores; dance studios; esthetician practices; fraternal organization facilities; gyms and fitness studios (including climbing gyms); hookah bars; indoor and outdoor malls (i.e., all portions of a retail complex containing stores and restaurants in a single area); indoor party places (including jumping gyms and laser tag); medical spas, facial spas, day spas, and non-medical massage therapy services; museums; nail and tanning salons; non tribal card rooms; skating rinks; senior activity centers; social and private clubs; tattoo/piercing parlors; tennis clubs; theaters; yoga studios; and youth clubs.

 All businesses and nonprofits shall have employees work from home to the maximum extent possible.